FussuChalice/dropbox-unofficial-telegram-bot/README.md

 Please exercise caution and abide by the terms of service and privacy policies of external services or APIs used in this project.
 Dropbox Unofficial Telegram Bot is not a replacement for official applications or services, and it is recommended to use official applications when available.

 By using this software, you agree to these terms and conditions.

+## Tools

+A big thank you to the following tools and platforms that were used during the development of this project:

+- [IntelliJ IDEA](https://www.jetbrains.com/idea/): Our preferred integrated development environment (IDE).
+- [Notepad++](https://notepad-plus-plus.org/): An excellent text editor for coding and scripting.
+- [Telegram](https://telegram.org/): The messaging platform that powers this Telegram bot.
+- [Git](https://git-scm.com/): The essential version control system that helped manage this project.

+We appreciate the contributions of these tools and services in making this project possible.